borntofrappe/game-development/06 Angry Birds/Angry Birds — Assignment/README.md

 end
 ```

-Pending the `if` statement, copies are then initialized using the `Alien` class, and the coordinates/speed of the player instance.
+Pending the `if` statement, copies are then initialized using the `Alien` class and the coordinates and speed of the player instance.

 ```lua
 local x, y = self.player.body:getPosition()